Nanova Inc. — Columbia

 Nanova requested analyses of certification and market entry requirements for different markets; data on a country’s healthcare system; market size, distribution, sales channel and purchasing information; potential distributors or partners; and appropriate pricing.
 The research team then identified 30 markets; that list was then whittled down to five countries for appendectomy and gall bladder surgeries in Asia, North America, Africa and the Middle East.
 The final report reviewed each country in detail, including its overall economy and unemployment rate, barriers to U.S. trade or investment, taxes, medical device registration procedures, packaging, labeling and distribution.

 “The information we received in both projects helped us define where we may strive in our international business efforts,” he writes.
 “We were provided with technical trade information we weren’t aware of and socioeconomic information of value, too.”
+The International Trade Center is a central resource for quality global trade research, analysis, education and training.
+The ITC can help Missouri businesses:

 - Develop and plan a viable export strategy